Guidelines for Data Security

 Control access to rooms and file cabinets where paper records are kept.

-- Secure customer information behind locked doors when unattended
+- Secure confidential information behind locked doors when unattended

 - Prohibit unescorted guests from areas where customer information is in plain view